 When a musician plays a note on the trumpet in Figure 1. air is forced from the trumpet first as a compression of the air followed by a reduction in air pressure called a rarefaction.
-The MIKE in the picture converts the compressions and rarefactions produced by the trumpet into an electrical voltage.
+The MICROPHONE in the picture converts the compressions and rarefactions produced by the trumpet into an electrical voltage.

 Omega Mikro ribbon and Clearview wire products take the concept of absolute phase to another level.
 Our conductors have been specially manufactured to have an asymmetrical crystalline structure.
 When a positive voltage causes a positive current (corresponding to a compression of air) to flow through an Omega Mikro conductor in the proper direction your ear hears the attacks and decays more naturally than if the same current were flowing through the conductor in the reverse direction or if it flowed in a conductor that had not been refined using our proprietary directionality-enhancing process.
 Our products don’t change the phase of the signals flowing through them.
 They support the directional flow of energy consistent with absolute phase when oriented in the right direction.